 - Road hazards – debris, potholes, missing signage

 - Sudden stops

 - Defects in the design or manufacture of the motorcycle

-Within any of these scenarios, each accident is unique.
-Only a skilled and experienced Denver motorcycle accident attorney will be able to outline and execute a strategy that will make your claim as strong as it needs to be.
+Within any of these scenarios, each crash is unique.
+Only a skilled and experienced lawyer with Denver motorcycle accidents will be able to outline and execute a strategy that will make your claim as strong as it needs to be.

 Colorado Motorcycle Insurance Requirements

 The state of Colorado sets certain requirements regarding motorcycle coverage and insurance.
 As a traditional fault state, an injured motorcyclist will file a claim with an at-fault driver’s insurance company; however, comprehensive coverage is necessary if a motorcyclist is partially at fault for a crash.

 The best way to show financial responsibility for a motorcycle is to obtain a liability insurance policy from an insurer that is both familiar with motorcycle insurance policies and licensed in the state of Colorado.
 Generally, this state requires all drivers to have car insurance that meets or exceeds the minimum coverage threshold, as follows:

 - A minimum of $25,000 per person in bodily injury liability coverage

 - A minimum of $50,000 per accident in bodily injury liability coverage